nasseralbalawi/Capstone-INFO-698/README.md

 This repertory contains files of `Capstone Project`.

 ## Capstone Proposal
-we'll use data mining concepts and techniques to extract some specific data from the two datasets.
+We'll use data mining concepts and techniques to extract some specific data from the two datasets.
 The datasets will be divided into two time periods: before and after COVID-19.
 We will use R programming to assist in implementing various algorithms or models such as regression, clustering, etc. The data will then be presented using various visualization techniques.

 ## Capston Description
  Create  R analysis to analyze: